-The Macroeconomics Research Group is a very active group in the Department of Economics having their own seminar series and a long-standing tradition of organising conferences.
+The Macroeconomics and Finance Research Group is a very active group in the Department of Economics having their own seminar series and a long-standing tradition of organising conferences.

 Past keynote speakers include for example Thomas Lubik (Federal Reserve Bank of Richmond), Roger Farmer (UCLA), Michel Woodford (Columbia University) and Klaus Adam (Mannheim).
 Research interests in the group cover a wide range of areas in macroeconomics and macroeconometrics with a particular focus on business cycle dynamics, expectations formation and news shocks, inventory and investment dynamics, as well as monetary and fiscal policy.

-Macroeconomics and Finance Research Group leader: Professor John Fender
+Director of the Macroeconomics and Finance Research Group

 Professor David Dickinson